WolframResearch/WAS-Kubernetes/EnvironmentSetup/General/SSL.md

 - [cert-manager](https://cert-manager.io/docs/installation/)
   - Cert-Manager automates the provisioning of certificates within Kubernetes clusters.
 It provides a set of custom resources to issue certificates and attach them to services.
 - [Let's Encrypt](https://letsencrypt.org/)
   - To enable HTTPS on your website, you need to get a certificate (a type of file) from a Certificate Authority (CA).
-Let’s Encrypt is a CA.In order to get a certificate for your website’s domain from Let’s Encrypt, you have to demonstrate control over the domain.
+Let’s Encrypt is a CA. In order to get a certificate for your website’s domain from Let’s Encrypt, you have to demonstrate control over the domain.
 With Let’s Encrypt, you do this using software that uses the ACME protocol which typically runs on your web host.

 ---
 ### Install [cert-manager](https://cert-manager.io/docs/installation/)